 MaaS provides public transit users with an all-in-one solution to plan and pay for their journeys all from the same mobile application – and across as many modes of transport available in their city as possible (parking, bus, rail, metro, rental scooters & bikes, taxis & other door-to-door services, carpooling, interurban buses, etc.).
 Instead of using a different app for each type of transport, MaaS users will get the whole package in one convenient and secure application – saving them time & money, and providing them with a powerful tool to make the daily commute easier and quicker.

 The goals that the MaaS system attempts to achieve are ambitious.
 Creating an affordable and accessible transportation ecosystem has always been challenging but MaaS can help solve this puzzle.
-Apart from the obvious benefits of such a system, cities can reap more benefits: minimizing accidents, improving air quality, even reducing traffic congestions.
+Apart from the obvious benefits of such a system, cities can reap more benefits: minimizing accidents, improving air quality, and even reducing traffic congestion.

 This is a challenging endeavor, yet one that makes the best value proposition for people of all walks of life.
 Such a good value proposition that they would want to abandon their personal vehicles and become regular public transit users.
 The potential of MaaS is yet to be fully realized, but following some observations we’ve made and taking into account our own expertise with our own projects, we can point out the 4 aspects that can help create a working MaaS ecosystem in cities globally.